albertonavasg/pmod-oled-rgb/README.md

 > [!TIP]
 > It is recommended to use a Vitis workspace with a short path, such as `C:/vitis_ws/` or else we can have some problems when trying to compile the hardware platform or the application

-Once we have a Vitis workspace, we create a hardware platform based on the .xsa we exported before (available in this repo: `src/hw/axi_screen_platform.xsa`).
+Once we have a Vitis workspace, we create a hardware platform based on the .xsa we exported before (available in this repo: `src/hw/axi_screen_platform.xsa`) and compile it.

-Then we create an application project from the templates: the Empty Application.
+Then we create an application project from the templates: Empty Application.
 In the `Sources > src` we add the C program `screen_platform_test.c` (available in this repo: `src/hw/screen_platform_test.c`).
 We can now build it and run it.
 We will see how the LEDs will turn ON (meaning ON_OFF_STATUS from screens A and B are ON "11") and how the screens receive the command "ENTIRE_DISPLAY_ON".

 <br>